Context-Specific Assessment

 Cultural Safety Assessment

-• Disparate impact analysis across NZ ethnic populations
+• Disparate impact analysis across New Zealand ethnic populations

 • Recommendations for culturally appropriate AI governance